 Simplifying your routine fall yard and land maintenance practices really can make a difference for birds; follow these tips from DWR’s habitat experts and your property will be more attractive and supportive to birds.
 They will be well fed and sheltered and you will enjoy improved birdwatching this fall and winter and for years to come.

 Additional Habitat Resources

-- The DGIF’s habitat webpage – Find numerous resources for improving habitat
+- The DWR’s habitat webpage – Find numerous resources for improving habitat

 - Habitat at Home© booklet – Find habitat landscaping tips and the best native tree and shrub choices to support birds and other wildlife.

 - Information on herbicide application methods for removing non-native invasive trees and shrubs, can be found at https://content.ces.ncsu.edu/accomplishing-forest-stewardship-with-hand-applied-herbicides.

 - Managing Land in the Piedmont of Virginia for the Benefit of Birds & Other Wildlife – Find land management recommendations that benefit birds in this introductory how-to guide.